Node.js Request Path: DNS, TCP, libuv & Callbacks

 Data After Both Sides Connect

 After connect and accept, both processes have connected sockets.
-The path becomes byte movement plus state changes.
+From here, the path is mostly byte movement and state changes.

 const socket = net.connect(3000, '127.0.0.1');